-So 13 years ago I had my bladder ;removed along with my prostate and 16 lymph nodes.
-A Urostoma was installed.
+So 13 years ago I had my bladder removed along with my prostate and 16 lymph nodes.
+A urostoma was installed.
 I was very lucky and for some reason I healed very quickly and was back to work in 3 weeks.
 Twice I had a nurse show me how to change my bag and I was discharged from the hospital in a week and never saw another nurse.

 But I then noticed I never got an erection of any kind.
-As it turns out, an erection is produce not just with blood (I have a full compliment of blood) but by a nerve.
-During the operation to save my life this nerve is severed.
-That's it.....no more erections, hence... no more hanky-panky! ;I was not told this would actually happen, my operating Dr said I might have a problem but there were ways around it.
+As it turns out, an erection is produced not just with blood (I have a full complement of blood) but by a nerve.
+During the operation to save my life, this nerve is severed.
+That's it... no more erections, hence... no more hanky-panky!
+I was not told this would actually happen, my operating doctor said I might have a problem but there were ways around it.

 So was this a big deal?
 At the time I was devastated!

-We have 4 lovely grandchildren and a very close knit loving family, what more could a couple want later in life.
+We have 4 lovely grandchildren and a very close-knit, loving family, what more could a couple want later in life.

 Think about this: if you lose your bladder, prostate, and erection... it is only the end of the world if you let it be.